ml-delaurier/guiRAT/README.md

 # 🧠 guiRAT (Graphical Retrieval Augmented Thinking)

 guiRAT is a GUI fork of the original RAT project.
-While maintaining the core concept of two-stage reasoning, it adds a user-friendly interface built with CustomTkinter and integrates Groq's powerful language models for enhanced performance
+Maintaining the core concept of two-stage reasoning, it adds a user-friendly interface and integrates Groq.

 ![guiRAT Interface](assets/guiRAT.webp)